comp-1017/1017-sep-2021-oa09-workbook-KArneson1/README.md

-# Starter Workbook
+# Starter Lab

 ## Owner Keegan Arneson

-This repository is for tracking practice in Nait's COMP1017 Web Design Fundamentals.
-This repository contains demonstrations from the course and my practice.
-Material in this repository is NOT for marks.
+This repository is for tracking labs in Nait's COMP1017 Web Design Fundamentals.
+This private repository contains source code for the labs from the course and my practice.
+Material in this repository IS for marks.